 Salary Sacrifice Explained

-Salary sacrifice or packaging are used interchangeably and basically mean the same thing.
-It is an arrangement that allows an employee to receive part of their income in another form — like shares, child care costs, car expenses — rather than as wages or salary.
+Salary sacrifice or packaging is an arrangement that allows an employee to receive part of their income in another form — like shares, child care costs, car expenses — rather than as wages or salary.

-In the case of motor vehicles, salary sacrifice works by ‘sacrificing’ the lease repayment and operating expenses from your pre-tax income dollars.
+Salary sacrifice works by ‘sacrificing’ the lease repayment and the car operating expenses from your pre-tax income.
 This lowers your taxable income, reduces your income tax and increases your take-home pay.
 The catch, however, is that fringe benefits tax (FBT) is generally payable on the items that are salary packaged.

-The FBT exemption will apply to electric cars that fall below the luxury car tax (LCT) threshold for fuel-efficient vehicles ($84,916 in 2022-23).
+The FBT EV exemption applies to salary sacrifice electric cars that fall below the luxury car tax (LCT) threshold for fuel-efficient (electric) vehicles of $89,332 for 2023/24.
 Any cars above this value will be subject to the standard FBT treatment in place prior to the introduction of this legislation.

-Historically the financial case for novated leases has been a ‘grey’ area as the financial case is not straightforward.
+Historically the financial case for novated leases has been a ‘grey’ area.
 In general, the following rule of thumb applies:

 Novated leases generally make more financial sense the higher running costs and your level of income, which increases the amount of income tax that can be offset.